top of page

 Novelty Search

-This search type identifies prior art references relevant to determining if an invention, as currently claimed, is novel under patent law.
+This search type identifies prior art references relevant to assessing whether an invention, as currently conceived and claimed, meets the novelty requirement under patent law, by determining whether any single prior art reference or combination of references discloses all elements of the invention.

 Infringement Search